svera/coreander/README.md

 # Coreander
-A personal Ebooks server, Coreander indexes the ebooks (only EPUBs with no DRM at the moment) that it finds in the passed folder, and provides a web interface to search and access them.
+A personal documents server, Coreander indexes the documents (EPUBs and PDFs with no DRM) that it finds in the passed folder, and provides a web interface to search and access them.

 ![Coreander screenshot](screenshot.png)

 ## Features
 * Single binary with all dependencies included.
-* Fast search engine powered by [Bleve](https://github.com/blevesearch/bleve), with support for ebooks in multiple languages.
+* Fast search engine powered by [Bleve](https://github.com/blevesearch/bleve), with support for documents in multiple languages.
 * Search by author, title and even book series ([Calibre's](https://calibre-ebook.com/) `series` meta supported)
 * Estimated reading time calculation.
 * High-performance web server powered by [Fiber](https://github.com/gofiber/fiber).
 * Lightweight, responsive web interface based on [Bootstrap](https://getbootstrap.com/).
 * Web interface available in English and Spanish, more languages can be easily added.
-* New books added or removed to/from the library folder are automatically indexed (Linux only).
+* New documents added or removed to/from the library folder are automatically indexed (Linux only).
 * [Send to email supported](#send-to-email).
 * Read indexed epubs from Coreander's interface thanks to [epub.js](http://futurepress.org/).
 * Restrictable access only to registered users.